 SE 345 Financing Social Entrepreneurship

-Investigate opportunities for funding social enterprises, including venture capital, venture philanthropy, and grants.
-Learn to assess and structure investments in social enterprises, create financial projections, and measure social impact.
+Investigate opportunities for financing social enterprises, including loans, venture capital, and grants.
+Learn to assess and structure investment readiness for social enterprises, create financial projections, and measure social impact.

 SE 440 Planning & Implementing for Social Entrepreneurship

 Navigate decision points faced by social enterprises as they move from startup to maturity, and learn how to formulate and implement strategy to successfully scale operations.